What should your next fitness goal be? Take the quiz.

 Protein

 Protein-rich foods supply the body with amino acids, which enhance muscle repair and growth, particularly when you eat them after exercising.
-“The goal is to aim for 10-25 grams of high-quality protein in your post-recovery snack or meal,” McDaniel says.
-(Ingesting more than that at one time won’t do you much good, as research suggests that muscle protein synthesis is maximized at around 25-30 grams of protein.)
+“The goal is to aim for 10–25 grams of high-quality protein in your post-recovery snack or meal,” says Jennifer McDaniel, RDN, a registered dietitian and board-certified specialist in sports dietetics.
+(Ingesting more than that at one time won’t do you much good, as research suggests that muscle protein synthesis is maximized at around 2530 grams of protein.)

 Good post-workout protein sources include: